Network Calculus-based Timing Analysis of AFDX networks incorporating multiple TSN/BLS traffic classes: Background and Related Work

 \subsection{Existing Worst-case Timing Analyses of TSN/BLS Shaper}

 In this section, we present the existing work on the BLS formal analysis.
 Then, we detail the limitations of the main ones, the Compositional Performance Analysis (CPA) and Network Calculus (NC) models.
 There are some interesting approaches in the literature concerning the worst-case timing analysis of TSN network, and more particularly BLS shaper.
 The first and seminal one in \cite{Kerschbaum2013} introduces a first service curve model to deduce worst-case delay computation.
 However, this presentation published by the TSN task group has never been extended in a formal paper.
 The second one has detailed a more formal worst-case timing analysis in \cite{thangamuthu2015analysis}, which also has some limitations.
 Basically, the proposed model does not take into account the impact of either the same priority flows or the higher ones, which will clearly induce optimistic worst-case delays.
 Then, a formal analysis of TSN/BLS shaper, based on a CPA method has been proposed in \cite{thiele2016formal}.
 This approach has handled the main limitations of the model presented in \cite{thangamuthu2015analysis}; and interesting results for an automotive case study have been detailed.
 However, this method necessitates extensive computation power to solve two maximization problems, an Integral Linear Programming (ILP) problem and a fixed point problem.
-Additionally, in some situations that will be detailed in the next section, the CPA model can lead to optimistic delay bounds because the worst-case computation is based on the classic hypothesis that all classes are backlogged during the worst-case scenario.
-We will show that this fact may provide optimistic delay bounds; thus false guarantees for messages that will actually miss their deadline in the worst-case.
+Additionally, contrary the definition in \cite{Gotz2012}, the CPA model considers the BLS as a blocking shaper, i.e. no BLS frame can be sent if their associated credit has reached $L_M$, until the credit has decreased to $L_R$.
+We will show that this fact may provide optimistic delay bounds and thus false guarantees for messages that will actually miss their deadline in the worst-case.

 Finally, two Network Calculus models have been proposed: a Window-based approach (WbA) modelisation in \cite{Finzi-sies-18}, and a Continuous Credit-based Approach (CCbA) modelisation in \cite{Finzi-wfcs-18}.
 They are both limited to a specific 3-classes architecture.
 Next, we compare them to identify the tightest one, before generalizing it in Section\ref{WFA}.

 \\ \textbf{CPA model of BLS}

 The CPA model \cite{thiele2016formal} computes the impact of the other flows by dividing them in four categories: the lower-priority blocking, the same-priority blocking, the higher priority blocking, and the BLS shaper blocking.
 The latter is defined as follows for a flow of class $I$: with: \begin{itemize} \item $L_R^I$, $L_M^I$ and $I_{idle}^I$ BLS parameters of class $I$; \item $t^{R+}_I=\lceil \frac{L_M^I-L_R^I}{I_{idle}^I}\rceil+\max_{j\in lp(I)}\frac{MFS_{j}}{C}$, with $MFS_{j}$ the Maximum Frame Size of flow $j$, $lp(I)$ the streams with a priority lower than $I$: the maximum blocking time, called the replenishment interval \item $t^{S-}_{I}=\max\Big\{\floor[\bigg]{\frac{L_M^I-L_R^I}{I_{send}^I}},\max_{j\in I}\frac{MFS_{j}}{C}\Big\}$ the shortest service interval for class $I$. \end{itemize}